shiyis/nlpwshiyi/modules/2b-automatic-differentiation.md

 ---

-Below attached is a video of one of the lessons from the CMU deep leaning classes cmu10714 I find really helpful and useful.
+Below attached is a video of one of the lessons from the CMU deep learning classes cmu10714 I find really helpful and useful.
 It's one of the steps of a simple implementation of a ML Module called NEEDLE, and in this video the important gists of automatic differentiation is covered.